google/cluster-data/TraceVersion1.md

-The first dataset, provides traces over a 7 hour period.
+The first dataset provides traces from a Borg cell that were taken over a 7 hour period.
 The workload consists of a set of tasks, where each task runs on a single machine.
 Tasks consume memory and one or more cores (in fractional units).
 Each task belongs to a single job; a job may have multiple tasks (e.g., mappers and reducers).

 The trace data is available [here](http://commondatastorage.googleapis.com/clusterdata-misc/google-cluster-data-1.csv.gz).